Notes on The Palace of the Assembly and Museum at Chandigarh

 Drawing Matter was introduced to José Oubrerie by Stan Allen after publishing his text Just Begin in July 2020.
-Oubrerie worked for Le Corbusier in his Atelier at 35 Rue de Sèvres from 1957 to 1965.
+Oubrerie worked for Le Corbusier on the Brazilian Pavillion at the Cité Universitaire in Paris is 1958 and in the Atelier at 35 Rue de Sèvres from 1959 to 1965.
 The following text is the first in a series of two transcriptions of informal email correspondence in which Oubrerie provides commentary on drawings for buildings in the Chandigarh Capitol complex that are now in the Drawing Matter collection.

 The correspondence has been lightly edited.